 Serve as Interim Chair should the Chair resign or leave office; and

-Coordinate the work of board committees.

-.
+Coordinate with committee chairs to ensure workplans are implemented.

 The Secretary shall:

 Record meeting minutes and motions, 2nds, and votes.
-All Board and CoC meeting minutes and voting results will be recorded in a CoC minute book.
+Ensure all Board and CoC meeting minutes and voting results will be recorded and maintained by the Collaborative Applicant;

-Ensure that all books, records, lists and information, or duplicates, required to be maintained at the registered office of the CoC in the State, or elsewhere, are so maintained and safeguarded;
+Ensure that all books, records, lists and information, or duplicates, required to be maintained at the registered office of the Collaborative Applicant are so maintained and safeguarded;

 Provide Board and CoC meeting notices as required by law and the Governance Charter; and